php-collective/wp-djot/readme.txt

 1. Upload the plugin files to `/wp-content/plugins/wp-djot`
 2. Run `composer install` in the plugin directory
 3. Activate the plugin through the 'Plugins' screen in WordPress
-4. Configure settings under Settings → WP Djot
+4. Configure settings under Settings → Djot Markup

 == Frequently Asked Questions ==